luctowers/wikimash/readme.md

 search tree that begins at the start article and follows links to expand the tree.
 The second will be a backwards search tree which starts at the end article and follows [backlinks][backlink] (as oppose traditional forward links) to expand the tree.
-As we simulatneously explore both trees, if at any point we find an article shared between the two trees we instantly know that we have found a path from start and end.
+As we simultaneously explore both trees, if at any point we find an article shared between the two trees we instantly know that we have found a path from start and end.
 To complete the path we simply trace the shared article back to the root article in both trees.
-The root article in the forward search tree is the start and conversly the root article of the backward search tree is the end.
+The root article in the forward search tree is the start and conversely the root article on the backward search tree is the end.
 Thus we have our path.

 ![simple breadth first serach](images/bitree.png)